 A concordance to all the references of the appearances of God.

-Source: The Trinity: Evidence and Issues by Robert Morey
+Source: The Trinity — Evidence and Issues, by Robert Morey, Chapter 8, pp. 106ff

 One of the most interesting subjects in Old Testament theology is what Trinitarian theologians have called "theophany."
 Because of the number of passages involved (more than 50), the theophanies constitute one of the major arguments not only for the multi-personal nature of God, but also for the incarnation and the deity of Christ.

 The word "theophany" comes from two Greek words — θεός ("theos") and φαίνω ("phaino"), which simply mean the appearance of God in human form.
-These appearances were brief periods of time during which the one true God came to earth in the form of a man.
+These appearances were brief periods of time during which the one true God became visible on earth in the form of a man.

 As a man, God walked, talked, ate and fellowshipped with other men.
 During these times God could be seen by the human eye, touched by the human hand, and heard by the human ear.
 God was literally manifested in the flesh and dwelt among us.
 The Invisible became Visible and the Immaterial became Material without ceasing at any time to be true deity.